About Rodney

 Biography

-Rodney A. Brooks ®, a veteran newspaper journalist, writes about retirement and personal finance issues, and racial, wealth and health disparities.
-His columns currently run in U.S. News & World Report and AARP’s Senior Planet.
-He has also written columns for The Washington Post and USA TODAY.
+Rodney A. Brooks writes on retirement and wealth and health inequities.
+His retirement columns appear in U.S. News & World Report and AARP’s Senior Planet.
+He has also written retirement columns for The Washington Post and USA TODAY and is a contributor to National Geographic, Next Avenue, Forbes and The Washington Post.

 Born in Baltimore, Maryland and raised in Newark and Linden, N.J., Brooks received a B.S. degree from Cornell University and an executive certificate in financial planning from Georgetown University.